CSBSJU/CSCI-338/assignments/programming-assignment-1.md

    * A description of anything that I should know about your program.
 This could be limitations like, it only works for XXX files, but not YYY file, or challenges that prevented you from completing the assignment.
+   * A real-world problem that this algorithm could help to solve and a brief description of how this algorithm will be useful for solving it.

 **Do NOT include the test files.
 You will lose points for including test files.**